dwalczak84/pythoncody/README.md

 # pythoncody
 Py-files of some of my solved problems and developed algorithms of the MATLAB's Cody: http://www.mathworks.com/matlabcentral/cody/problems

-Basically I am translating m-files which I solved and placed on #matlabcody repository into py-files to sharpen my Python programming skills.
+Basically I am translating m-files which I had solved and placed on #matlabcody repository into py-files to sharpen my Python programming skills.